 The Walking Dead is currently one of the most successful cable shows on television.
 The show follows a group of survivors living in a zombie filled apocalypse.

 There is a lot to be learned from this world over taken by zombies.
-Some might even say its a survivors guide to the real world.Here are 5 lessons we feel this program can teach mobile food vendors.
+Some might even say its a survivors guide to the real world.With the latest season getting ready to premier this weekend, here are 5 business lessons from The Walking Dead mobile food vendors should learn.

 You Need A Good Team: